Maxwell-scalar system and scalar field with impurity: novel approach to find nontrivial solutions: Models and Main Result

-In the following sections, we present some examples.
-We shall use the scalar field model with impurities in Eq.~\eqref{lim} to determine the solution for $\phi(x)$, the energy density $\rho(x)$ and to study the stability.
-Then, we use Eqs.~\eqref{eeps}, \eqref{condeff} and \eqref{chargedens} to calculate the electric field and charge density related to these solutions for the electrically charged model in Eq.~\eqref{lel}.
+As one can see from the above results, the scalar field model with impurity defined by Eq.~\eqref{lim} can be used to describe the solution for $\phi(x)$ and the corresponding energy density $\rho(x)$, and they can be considered together with the Eqs.~\eqref{eeps}, \eqref{condeff} and \eqref{chargedens} to calculate the electric field and charge density related to these solutions for the electrically charged model in Eq.~\eqref{lel}.
+This methodology, which is implemented under the process of searching for stable solutions, allows that we establish a direct correspondence between the Maxwell-scalar system and the scalar field model with impurity.
+Below we explore the correspondence studying several distinct examples, constructing the respective nontrivial solutions and investigating the associated asymptotic behavior.

+Before doing that, however, one notices that in the light of the above correspondence, in the model with impurity we may make the scalar field complex to search for charged solutions of the Q-ball type, in a way similar to the study presented in Ref. \cite{QBB}.
+This includes extra degree of freedom, and suggests studying how the correspondence changes in this new situation.
+Conversely, in the Maxwell-scalar system investigated above, we can also think of changing the external charge density for a dynamical complex scalar field to be minimally coupled with the gauge field.
+This includes extra degrees of freedom and may lead us to the case of gauged Q-balls; see, e.g, Refs. \cite{QB,QB2} and references therein.
+In this case, an interesting issue concerns the study of how to change the scalar field model with impurity to keep the correspondence between the two models in the enlarged scenario.